Building a Hive Plugin

 max_log_level=DEBUG

-Debug output shows every request step: auth context resolution, validator name + result, trigger name + phase + outcome, SQL queries, and cache hit/miss statistics.
+Debug output shows request processing steps: auth context resolution, validator results, trigger execution, and scheduler activity.
+ModelCache::print_info() exposes cache hit/miss statistics.

 Public API Header Quick-Reference